How Georgia Became A Surprising Bright Spot In The U.S. Solar Industry

 Georgia's then-Gov. Nathan Deal announced the plant in May 2018, four months after President Trump imposed a 30% tariff on solar panel imports.
 The plant began shipping panels in February 2019.

 Today, the Dalton plant runs 24/7, employing 600 American workers who operate the high-tech assembly lines imported by Hanwha from Korea.
-The solar cells — the parts that actually convert sunlight into electricity — are also manufactured in Korea; they are not currently subject to tariffs, but will likely be soon.
+The solar cells — the parts that actually convert sunlight into electricity — are also manufactured in Korea.
+They are not currently subject to tariffs, but they could be next year, when a quota on cell imports will likely be reached.
 Operating at capacity, the factory is now assembling 10,000 panels a day.

 "Tariffs have made it such that for the time being, this is the most attractive place to assemble panels for use in the U.S. market," says Moskowitz.
 "The vast majority of these will end up in projects in the U.S."